LegendNed/setup-guide/Linux/README.md

 psql
 ```

-Now type:
+Now type the following command, BUT Instead of username type your Ubuntu username and instead of 'mysecretword123' choose your own password and be sure to wrap it in quotation marks.

+Use a simple password like 'password'.
+DONT USE YOUR LOGIN PASSWORD!

 ```bash
 ALTER USER username WITH PASSWORD 'mysecretword123';
 ```

-BUT Instead of username type your Ubuntu username and instead of 'mysecretword123' choose your own password and be sure to wrap it in quotation marks.
-Use a simple password like 'password'.
-DONT USE YOUR LOGIN PASSWORD!

 You can exit out of psql by typing \q